 “Yes,” replies the guy and gives her an old belt.

 I knew this belt – dirty and almost torn to pieces.
-The leather had absorbed so much perspiration off of steroid users’ bodies over the years that putting on the belt was known to boost your test levels semi-naturally.
+Its leather has absorbed so much perspiration off of steroid users’ bodies over the years that putting on the belt was known to boost your test levels semi-naturally.

 Not even once.